suranjit231/suranjit231/README.md

 - Integrate OpenAI in Node.js applications to enhance functionality.

   **Frontend Development:**
-- Proficient in HTML, CSS, JavaScript, and Bootstrap.
+- Proficient in HTML, CSS, JavaScript, Bootstrap, React and Redux.
+- Experience in managing state using Redux and building responsive UIs with React.

 ### Skills